 Some Samsung Galaxy S8 users have been complaining lately that their phone has stopped auto-rotating and cannot fix the problem.

-For some, it is a matter of changing the phone’s settings to ensure that it is not on portrait lock, but for other users, the problem may run deeper and may be affected by a rogue app.
-Here are the solutions for auto rotate not working on S8:
+For some, it is a matter of changing the phone’s settings to ensure it is not on the portrait lock.
+But for other users, the problem may run deeper and be affected by a rogue app.
+Here are the solutions for auto-rotate not working on your Samsung Galaxy S8.

 Steps to fix Auto-Rotate problem on Samsung Galaxy S8

 If this is the first time you are experiencing this problem, then check if the auto-rotate option has been accidentally switched off.
 Sometimes, simply toggling the auto-rotate option on and off can do the trick.

 If the auto-rotate is switched off, you will see either "Portraits or Landscape" written under the Auto Rotate icon in the notification panel or a grayed-out lock icon.

 - Pull down the notifications panel on your Samsung Galaxy S8.

 - Look for the portrait or auto-rotate icon and tap on it.